WasatchPhotonics/ENLIGHTEN/README_WIN11.md

 ## Build a Release Installer

+Creating installers from Windows 11 is currently prone to runtime errors (missing dependencies psutil, \_fblas).

+The best method is to create installers from Windows 10, which are usable in Windows 11.

-From an activated shell, do not run as administrator
+~~From an activated shell, do not run as administrator~~ ~~$ scripts\bootstrap.bat just-installer~~

-    $ scripts\bootstrap.bat just-installer

 ## Convenience Scripts